Make the most of valuable tax allowances

 A SIPP can offer more control and flexibility than other pension schemes – especially when it comes to accessing your savings.

-When you're introduced to us by your Wealth Manager or Financial Adviser, you'll be given a personal link to get started.
+When you're introduced to us by a referral partner, you'll be given a personal link to get started.
 It's then easy to come on board.

 1. Tell us who you are

 We ask for basic information to get started.
-You'll need to be over 18, a UK resident and taxpayer, and not a US person.
+You'll need to be age 18 or over, a UK resident and taxpayer, and not a US person.

 2. Self-serve or take advice